Have you heard of the PIC scheme revision? If you want to know more about it, continue reading as it is relevant to every startup.

-In February 2016, a director and several companies were charged with a hefty penalty after they tried to claim a high amount of Productivity and Innovation Credit (PIC) cash payout through fraudulent transactions.
+In February 2016, a director and several companies were charged with a hefty penalty.
+It is an outcome of their action of claiming a high amount of Productivity and Innovation Credit (PIC) cash payout through fraudulent transactions.

-Director Alan Ang Soon Teck (“Alan Ang”) and his company One IT Distribution Pte Ltd (“One IT”) faked deliveries of automation equipment amounting to $27,167 to Chuan Huat Electronics with fabricated invoices.
-Chuan Huat Electronics claimed a PIC cash payout of $16,300.20 using the said invoices even though the transaction never took place between the two companies.
+Director Alan Ang Soon Teck (“Alan Ang”) and his company One IT Distribution Pte Ltd (“One IT”) faked deliveries of automation equipment.
+It amounted to $27,167 to Chuan Huat Electronics with fabricated invoices.
+As a result, Chuan Huat Electronics claimed a PIC cash payout of $16,300.20 using the said invoices.
+However, the transaction never occurred between the two companies.

-IRAS never tolerate abusive arrangements and therefore charges severe penalties to those abusing the PIC Scheme.
-IRAS imposed a total fee amounting to $108,825.60 and a 12-day jail time to Alan Ang after it has discovered other similar transactions between him and four other companies.
+IRAS never tolerate abusive arrangements.
+Therefore, it charges severe penalties to those abusing the PIC Scheme.
+For example, IRAS imposed a total fee amounting to $108,825.60.
+Also, there is a 12-day jail time on Alan Ang.
+It happened after discovering other similar transactions between him and four other companies.

-PIC abusive arrangements are not new and few other artificial transactions have been discovered over the years of implementing the anti-abuse measures.
-With this, PIC has been revised with more strict policies.
+PIC abusive arrangements are not new.
+Also, few other artificial transactions have been discovered over the years of implementing the anti-abuse measures.
+With this, the PIC scheme revision has more strict policies.

 Since PIC provides a cash payout conversion rate of 60% of the qualified expenditure:

 $15,000 x .60= $9,000

 6. Neither company have a real need for the said transactions as they conduct the same training.
 However, they both apply for PIC cash payouts and the bonus of $24,000 each.

 Productivity and Innovation Credit is a grant under the supervision of IRAS.
 It provides tax deductions or allowances, cash payouts and bonuses.
 Also, it encourages budding startups to use innovative tools for increased productivity.